vermadev54/AI-ML_INTERVIEW/README.md

 7. How would you explain the difference between Type I and Type II errors, and why do both matter?
 8. Why does multicollinearity affect regression models, and how can techniques like PCA help?
 9. In hypothesis testing, why might a very small p-value still lead to incorrect conclusions?
 10. Why is standard deviation preferred over variance when interpreting data spread?
+11. Why is it important to check the distribution of residuals in regression analysis?
+12. If two datasets have the same mean and variance, why might they still have very different distributions?
+13. Why is it crucial to consider sample size when interpreting confidence intervals?
+14. In A/B testing, why might a test that runs for too long lead to misleading results?
+15. Why might you use bootstrapping instead of traditional hypothesis testing for small datasets?

 **Senior-Level/Tricky Questions**
 1. Why might a gradient-boosting model outperform a deep learning model on small datasets?